Jason-Vaughan/CLiTS/README.md

 - `--output-file <path>`: Save logs to the specified file path
 - `--error-summary`: Include summary statistics of error frequencies
 - `--live-mode [duration]`: Run in live mode for specified duration in seconds (default: `60`)
-- `--interactive-login`: Pause and prompt for manual login before running browser automation
+- `--interactive-login`: This option is deprecated.
+Interactive login is now automatically handled if needed based on the selected Chrome tab.
 - `--no-login`: Bypass any login prompts and run automation as unauthenticated

 ### `clits-inspect`